dylanrees/citizen-science/README.md

  * [MOST](http://www.appropedia.org/Category:MOST) - The Pearce Research Group at Michigan Tech in Open Sustainability Technology
  * [OSGeo](http://www.osgeo.org/) - The Open Source Geospatial Foundation, which offers a lot of open tools for working with GIS data
  * [Open source engineering software](http://www.appropedia.org/Open_source_engineering_software#Software_Listing) - A large list maintained on Appropedia
+ *
+## questions and knowledge gaps:

+* Ethics in research are often overseen by federal agencies or institutional review boards (IRBs).
+Is there a bottom-up, citizen-driven alternative to this?

 ## How do I contribute to this list?